Kentico/KInspector/README.md

    - This runs the backend with a proxy to the running instance you started in Powershell and allows you to take advantage of the hot-reloading of the clientn application

 ![Analytics](https://kentico-ga-beacon.azurewebsites.net/api/UA-69014260-4/Kentico/KInspector?pixel)

+#### Documentation build instructions

+1. Follow the steps in [Installation via RubyInstaller](https://jekylrb.com/docs/installation/windows/#installation-via-rubyinstaller).
+1. Open the `./docs` directory in your editor of choice (Visual Studio Code is recommended).
+1. In a terminal, run `bundle install`.
+1. In a terminal, run `bundle exec jekyll serve`.
+1. The server URL will be shown.
+The server will automatically rebuild on file changes.
+If you need to modify `./docs/_config.yml`, you will need to restart the server with the same command.